apurva1112/eyetracking/README.md

 NOTE: In the nested for loop in which we perform the binarization of image, the ranges used are (0, equ.shape[0]-5) and (0, equ.shape[1]-5).
 This is done to neglect the pixels belonging to eye-brows.

 Then erosion is performed on the image using a 2X2 window to remove the small white noises and is stored in new_img_er1.
 Now even after this, it is possible that there will be more than one white blob in the image.
 To select the pupil, we choose that blob shape which has the largest area.
 This is done using findContours function of opencv.
 We find contours of various blobs in the image, find the blob having largest area and find the moments of that blob using moments function of opencv.
 The coordinates of the centre is calculated using those moments and stored in (cX, cY).
 This centre is our approximation to the pupil centre.
 At this point, a small white circle is made on the original eye image to show the pupil centre.
 If ear<0.2 (i.e. eye is closed), (cX,cY) store (0,0).

+# Unit testing
+1. Unit testing of finding_pupil_centre(): Give an input image having a face to the code in the file "Unit testing of finding_pupil_centre().ipynb".
+It will output two images, right eye and left eye found on the face with their pupils located with a white dot.